 The first concert I ever attended was at Kent State University.
 It was a double bill, with Tesla and Great White.
 Some band called Badlands opened.
 Shut up.
 It was the 80's.

 I remember that I didn't wear my glasses because I thought I might lose them and probably because I thought they were severely uncool, which I would have been right about.
-The venue at Kent State was big, but it was all the bigger for an 8th grader who can't see very well.
+The venue at Kent State was big, but it was all the bigger for an 8th grader who couldn't see very well.
 The bands were blurry little shapes on a supposed stage down below.

 It might be hard to believe, but this was not when the live music bug bit me.

 No, that would happen a few years later, when I started listening to a band called The Afghan Whigs.
 An awful lot of components went into that show to make it great.
 It was Friday, June 24th, 1994, the summer after I graduated from high school.
 The Ass Ponies opened up.
 I drove to Cleveland with my best friends in the whole world to see a band that we all really liked and who happened to actually be from Ohio.
 During the show, someone in the back threw a beer at the stage and it covered my friend, Tony, who then had to drive us home smelling like beer, which would have been fine, had we not gotten pulled over about two minutes from my house.

 I didn't actually own any music by the Afghan Whigs.
 At that point, I think I'd been listening to a tape I dubbed from someone else, which was, I would imagine, of questionable quality.
 Before leaving for college, I went to a record store and decided I needed a Whigs CD.
 I bought the single for "What Jail Is Like" because it featured two live tracks.